Eggless Chocolate Fudge Cake

 - Oreo cupcakes

-So… What’s the difference between regular chocolate cake and chocolate fudge cake, I hear you ask?
+So… What’s the difference between dairy-free chocolate cake and dairy-free chocolate fudge cake, I hear you ask?

 The biggest difference is that regular cake is usually very light and fluffy but chocolate fudge cake is typically moister and sometimes denser too.